nash-io/openlimits/README.md

-# openlimits
+# OpenLimits

-Open, safe and high performance cryptocurrency trading API with advanced support for streams and user defined networking.
+High performance cryptocurrency trading API with support for user defined networking.

+* Based on Rust, memory safe by default.
+* Support for websockets and user defined networking.
+* Think layer wrappers for Java, C#, Python and Node.js
+* Easy to add support for additional exchanges.